Spell Token Price Tops $0.0005 on Major Exchanges (SPELL)

 - 2G Carbon Coin (2GCC) traded down 0.4% against the dollar and now trades at $0.0480 or 0.00000183 BTC.

-Spell Token was first traded on May 27th, 2021.
+Spell Token launched on May 27th, 2021.
 Spell Token’s total supply is 196,008,739,620 tokens and its circulating supply is 148,431,860,320 tokens.
-The official website for Spell Token is abracadabra.money.
-Spell Token’s official message board is abracadabramoney.medium.com.
+Spell Token’s official website is abracadabra.money.
+The official message board for Spell Token is abracadabramoney.medium.com.
 Spell Token’s official Twitter account is @mim_spell and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as Spell Token directly using US dollars.
-Investors seeking to trade Spell Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Spell Token using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Spell Token directly using U.S. dollars.
+Investors seeking to acquire Spell Token should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Spell Token using one of the exchanges listed above.

 Receive News & Updates for Spell Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Spell Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.